-- All airlines allow one to carry an overcoat separately to the cabin (and in early April you may really need one!); if you have a heavy cloak, stuff your coat into the baggage and take the cloak to the plane as your overcoat… Johanna has tested this with her heavy wool cloak on Blue1, Finnair, Lufthansa and SAS and it has never been a problem – and gets several kilos off her checked luggage.
+- All airlines allow one to carry an overcoat separately to the cabin (and in October you’ll need one!); if you have a heavy cloak, stuff your coat into the baggage and take the cloak to the plane as your overcoat… Johanna has tested this with her heavy wool cloak on Finnair, Lufthansa and SAS and it has never been a problem – and gets several kilos off her checked luggage.

 Flying to Turku airport (TKU)

 You can get to Turku on Air Baltic (via Riga), Finnair (via Helsinki) and SAS (via Stockholm).

 All the facilities and services of Turku airport are listed on the airport homepage.

 flies from Riga (RIX) in Latvia to Turku.
 They have a small allocation of cheap seats, which enables you to get e.g. from Berlin to Turku for under 200 euros.
 See Air Baltic homepage for flights.
 This company will sell reasonably priced one-way tickets, too.
 However, there may be some hidden costs like baggage fees and non-online checkin fees (applicable when you’re heading homeward), so what you see is less than you’ll end up paying.

 sells flights from Helsinki to Turku.
 This is an option to consider, if you do not want to deal with the bus from Helsinki to Salo and don’t want to rent a car.
 The ticket price includes one piece of hold luggage.
 See the Finnair website for information on schedules and prices.
 Usually one has to buy return to get decent price.
 (Other OneWorld companies may also sell this route.)